Water on Mars: Polar ice caps

-Subglacial liquid water
+Possible subglacial liquid water

-The existence of subglacial lakes on Mars was hypothesised when modelling of Lake Vostok in Antarctica showed that this lake could have existed before the Antarctic glaciation, and that a similar scenario could potentially have occurred on Mars.
-In July 2018, scientists from the Italian Space Agency reported the detection of such a subglacial lake on Mars, 1.5 km below the southern polar ice cap, and spanning 20 km horizontally, the first evidence for a stable body of liquid water on the planet.
-The evidence for this Martian lake was deduced from a bright spot in the radar echo sounding data of the MARSIS radar on board the European Mars Express orbiter, collected between May 2012 and December 2015.
-The detected lake is centred at 193°E, 81°S, a flat area that does not exhibit any peculiar topographic characteristics but is surrounded by higher ground, except on its eastern side where there is a depression.
+The potential existence of subglacial lakes on Mars was hypothesised when modelling of Lake Vostok in Antarctica showed that this lake could have existed before the Antarctic glaciation, and that a similar scenario could potentially have occurred on Mars.
+In July 2018, scientists from the Italian Space Agency reported the detection of such a potential subglacial lake on Mars, 1.5 km below the southern polar ice cap, and spanning 20 km horizontally, the first evidence for a potential stable body of liquid water on the planet.
+The evidence for this potential Martian lake was deduced from a bright spot in the radar echo sounding data of the MARSIS radar on board the European Mars Express orbiter, collected between May 2012 and December 2015.
+The potential lake is centred at 193°E, 81°S, a flat area that does not exhibit any peculiar topographic characteristics but is surrounded by higher ground, except on its eastern side where there is a depression.
 The SHARAD radar on board NASA's Mars Reconnaissance Orbiter has seen no sign of the lake.
-The operating frequencies of SHARAD are designed for higher resolution, but lower penetration depth, so if the overlying ice contains a significant amount of silicates, it is unlikely that SHARAD will be able to detect the putative lake.

-On 28 September 2020, the MARSIS discovery was confirmed, using new data, and reanalysing all the data with a new technique.
-These new radar studies report three more subglacial lakes on Mars.
+On 28 September 2020, the MARSIS discovery was supported, using new data, and reanalysing all the data with a new technique.
+These new radar studies report three more potential subglacial lakes on Mars.
 All are 1.5 km below the southern polar ice cap.
-The size of the first lake found, and the largest, has been corrected to 30 km wide.
-It is surrounded by 3 smaller lakes, each a few kilometres wide.
+The size of the first potential lake found, and the largest, has been corrected to 30 km wide.
+It is surrounded by 3 smaller potential lakes, each a few kilometres wide.